kirtideshmukh/understanding-hateoas/README.md

             "rel"  : "self"
         },
         {
-            "href" : "api/messages/1/comments",
+            "href" : "/messages/1/comments",
             "rel"  : "comments"
         },
         {
-            "href" : "api/messages/1/likes",
+            "href" : "/messages/1/likes",
             "rel"  : "likes"
         },
         {
-            "href" : "api/messages/1/shares",
+            "href" : "/messages/1/shares",
             "rel"  : "shares"
         }
     ]
 }
 ```
 Way to send URIs in response can differ.
 The above is one of the JSON forms.
 The rel attribute is part of HTTP specification.
 Only standard values are allowed for it.
-You can refer this[link-rel](https://www.iana.org/assignments/link-relations/link-relations.xml).
+You can refer this [link](https://www.iana.org/assignments/link-relations/link-relations.xml).

 ### Reference
  1. [wiki](https://en.wikipedia.org/wiki/HATEOAS)